Skip to main content

 1. Do one of the following to connect with the registry.replicated.com container registry:

-• (Recommended) Log in with a user token: Use docker login registry.replicated.com with your vendor portal email as the username and a vendor portal user token as the password.
+• (Recommended) Log in with a user token: Use docker login registry.replicated.com with your Vendor Portal email as the username and a Vendor Portal user token as the password.
 For more information, see User API Tokens in Generating API Tokens.

-• Log in with a service account token: Use docker login registry.replicated.com with a Replicated vendor portal service account as the password.
+• Log in with a service account token: Use docker login registry.replicated.com with a Replicated Vendor Portal service account as the password.
 If you have an existing team token, you can use that instead.
 You can use any string as the username.
 For more information, see Service Accounts in Generating API Tokens.

 note